billstclair/rebar3-app-dependency/README.md

 Erlang application with four sub-applications.
-I made it to illustrate how the order of compilation for [rebar3](https://github.com/rebar/rebar3) depends on dependencies in the .app.src files, but _not_ on their
+I made it to illustrate how the order of compilation for [rebar3](https://github.com/rebar/rebar3) depends on dependencies in the .app.src files, but _not_ on their order in any application that depends on them.

 `rebar3-app-test` has the following `.app.src` file: